How to Use a Heart Rate Monitor

 It's incredible how quickly technology changes nowadays; All of the GPS running watches have a wrist-based heart rate monitor included.
 How do you choose the most suitable model?

 A basic GPS watch with a heart rate monitor is a great option if you need to track pace, distance and time.
-All models from Garmin, Polar or Coros have now wrist-based heart rate features – which is very convenient.
+As our top seller, all watches in our Garmin range have wrist-based heart rate features – which is very convenient.
 They have smart notifications – you'll be able to see the messages and phone calls on your watch screen.
-You are able to track your daily steps, distance and calories – not bad for entry level GPS watches!
+You are able to track your daily steps, distance and calories – and even your sleep!
+Not bad, right?

-All watches have the wrist heart rate monitor included – a matching HR chest strap is available seperately.
 Why would you need a strap if you have a heart rate measured from your wrist?
-Well, the heart rate chest strap gives you running dynamics: cadence, stride length, vertical ratio, vertical oscillation, ground contact time and balance.
-It's very useful information if you are training for a race and you want to measure your running technique and performance!
+Well, the heart-rate chest strap gives you running dynamics: cadence, stride length, vertical ratio, vertical oscillation, ground contact time and balance.
+It's very useful information if you are training for a race and you want to measure your running technique and performance more accurately!

 Garmin Forerunner 965